cmdremily/BoronTrident/electronics/CF9.md

 ![bad signal](images/random%20cable%20can%20bus.png)

+(Admittedly not the cleanest setup, I had my probe swapped on CAN_H/L and the ground level was not aligned but you can still read it.)

 Even though it initially looks decent, notice how the top and bottom of the signal isn't flat as expected, this is caused by reflections.
 In fact this signal is quite poor and at some points the differential signal level drops below the 1.5 V minimum level required by CAN bus, potentially causing transmission errors.

 ### OK, reflection bad, what do?